thunder-so/stacks/static-site/README.md

 - [Athena](https://aws.amazon.com/athena/): A database and table to analyze the access logs of the app's CloudFront distribution.
 Only created if `enableAccessLogsAnalysis` is set to `true`.

-- AppConfig Application and Environment.

-- CodeBuild Project, CodePipeline pipeline
+- [AppConfig](https://aws.amazon.com/appconfig/): An application and environment configuration for deployment settings management.

 ## Manually setting up CDK